 Our campus is based right in the very heart of Glasgow.
 We're in the city centre, next to the Merchant City, both of which are great locations for sightseeing, shopping and socialising alongside your studies.Life in Glasgow

 Graduates with international business knowledge and language and cultural fluency are in demand.
 This is especially true as international trade and global commerce become more important,

-Recent graduates have been recruited by major firms such Accenture, Dresdner Kleinwort Benson and Kleenex.
+Recent graduates have been recruited by major firms such as Accenture, Dresdner Kleinwort Benson and Kleenex.

 Have you considered?